Introduction to Spring Boot Versions

 - Couchbase Support: They have provided auto-configuration for Couchbase.

-- Neo4J Support: They have also provided auto-configuration for Neo4J.
-We can now connect to the remote server also we can run a Neo4J server.
+- Neo4J Support: They have also offered auto-configuration for Neo4J.
+We can now connect to the remote server; also, we can run a Neo4J server.

 - Redis Spring Data Repositories: We can now use Redis with the spring data repository.

-- Analysis on Startup Failure: spring now provides us the analysis of startup failures, also gives us useful diagnostic information.
+- Analysis of Startup Failure: spring now provides us with the analysis of startup failures and valuable diagnostic information.

 5. v2.0